 “Just getting some car snacks,” my sister chirps guiltily when she sees me.
 She opens the arms of a cotton carry bag, revealing a knot of candied nuts, brown rice sushi and a twig of tiny bananas.
 “I’m like a kid in a candy store.
 “This feels just like Asia,” she beams.

-Parap is unbeatable for Saturday breakfast, brunch or lunch (Parap Place, Parap).
+The Parap Markets are unbeatable for Saturday breakfast, brunch or lunch.
 This is Darwin’s longest-running food bazaar and, like Nightcliff Markets (Progress Drive, Nightcliff) 10 minutes north, they are open all year round.

 At Parap, the Cambodian pancake stall is a savoury breakfast winner; as is the Lebanese food stall, the Cedar Tree, tucked inside the main square.
 We try the latter’s sambousik (savoury lamb puffs) and riz bi halib, (slow cooked rice pudding with rose water and orange blossom) before hitting the Stuart Highway to begin a road trip south.